Nanguage/bioView/README.md

 ## Installation

-This tools is writen in Nim, it can be compiled to single corss-plantform single excutable file.
+This tools is writen in Nim, it can be compiled to a single excutable file.
 So, it is very easy to install, just download the release excutable file, and add it to your PATH.